blenheiminnovation/IoT/README.md

 ### Setting up Thonny

 Firstly you will need to download the Thonny IDE, in order to be able to write code for the Raspberry Pi Pico to execute.
-Once you have succesfully downloaded and installed Thonny, plug your Raspberry Pi Pico into the computer - whilst holding the BOOTSEL button - and press the Stop/Restart button at the top of the Thonny window; a window should pop up allowing you to install MicroPython firmware to the Raspberry Pi Pico.
-Make sure the target device is correct and press install, once the installation is finished you are ready to write your code.
+Once you have succesfully downloaded and installed Thonny, plug your Raspberry Pi Pico into the computer.
+(If the Pico does not already have Micropython installed, it will open an explorer window; in that case, remove and reconnect the cable whilst holding the BOOTSEL button - and press the Stop/Restart button at the top of the Thonny window; a window should pop up allowing you to install MicroPython firmware to the Raspberry Pi Pico.
+Make sure the target device is correct and press install, once the installation is finished you are ready to write your code.)

 ### LED Process